 New Covid-19 containment measures introduced

-Thursday, April 2nd 2020: Just before 1:00 p.m. today, in a televised address to the nation, the Peruvian president announced a tightening of the restrictions introduced on March 16th.
-Following consultation with Peru’s security forces and officials from the Ministry of Health, it was decided that the lockdown which has been in place for eighteen days should be extended to further limit the free movement of citizens and the spread of the Covid-19 virus.
+Thursday April 2nd 2020: Just before 1:00 p.m. today, in a televised address to the nation, the Peruvian president announced a tightening of the restrictions introduced on March 16th.
+Following consultation with Peru’s security forces and officials from the Ministry of Health, it was decided that the stay-at-home order which has been in place for eighteen days should be extended to further limit the free movement of citizens and the spread of the Covid-19 virus.

-Under the existing terms of the lockdown in Peru, limits on the movement of citizens for all but essential activities (shopping for essential supplies and medicines) and a mandatory nighttime lockdown were introduced across the entire country eighteen days ago.
+Under the existing terms of the stay-at-home order in Peru, limits on the movement of citizens for all but essential activities (shopping for essential supplies and medicines) and a mandatory nighttime curfew were introduced across the entire country eighteen days ago.

 Under the new measures announced today, from tomorrow (Friday April 3rd) men will be permitted to leave their homes for essential activities on Mondays, Wednesdays and Fridays, while women will be permitted to engage in those activities on Tuesdays, Thursdays and Saturdays.
 On Sundays, the enhanced restrictions will apply to all persons, and no one will be permitted to leave their homes, except in the event of a personal health emergency, or in the cases of those deemed to be essential workers.